Whistleblower alerted FDA to alleged safety lapses at baby formula plant months before recalls, complaint shows - KESQ

 The former employee, who worked at Abbott Laboratories’ Sturgis site, stated that he saw records falsified “on multiple occasions,” and in most situations, information was not disclosed when it should have been.

-For instance, according to the complaint, the employee reported observing events that were understated or inaccurately described “to limit or avoid oversight” and the “failing to maintain accurate maintenance records.”
+For instance, according to the complaint, the employee reported observing events that were understated or inaccurately described “to limit or avoid oversight” and then “failing to maintain accurate maintenance records.”

 After several samples of a batch of infant formula were found to contain microorganisms, or “micros,” the whistleblower claims that the plant performed a time code removal, in which formula produced around the same time as the contaminated samples was discarded, but formula produced outside of those time codes was released to be sold without additional testing to make sure it was safe for consumption.